Freedom Through Form

 Mohini’s Philosphy – passion and humour courses through her life and teaching : grounded in the elements and simply “showing up” to be in relationship with all that life presents each new day.
 Her deep interest into the human condition, where each one seeks enduring happiness and a way out of suffering, inspires her to encourage others to empower themselves, both on an educational, personal and inspirational level, bringing joy, love and compassion to their lives, which in turn ripples outwards.

-Mohini’s Training in Humanistic Psychotherapy at Spectrum London,Tai Chi, Qi Gong, Yoga and Meditation, contribute greatly to encouraging not only enlivening the physical and pranic bodies, but also learning to open up to difficult emotions, which she believes is essential in deepening insights into one’s True Nature.
+Mohini’s Training in Humanistic Psychotherapy at Spectrum London,Tai Chi, Qi Gong, Yoga and Meditation, Prayer and community, contribute greatly to encouraging not only enlivening the physical and pranic bodies, but also learning to open up to difficult emotions, which she believes is essential in deepening insights into one’s True Nature.

 Fuelled by the innate hunger she feels each soul has to be happy, Mohini seeks to provide a forum for an unconditional and loving space to transform the experience of yoga on the mat, into wisdom both practical and spiritual, for our lives.

 Mohini regularly visits India and France for retreats and to spend time with her family.
 She regularly retreats at Gaia House, in Devon, her “second home”.
+She recently undertook a pilgramage to Our Lady of Walsingham, “Britain’s best kept secret”.
 She continues a steady commitment to deepen into silence on retreats. and in daily life.

-Mohini is currently working on three different publications.
+Mohini is currently working on her second book.